CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

 """""""""""""""""""""""""""""

 This section can be controlled by enabling/disabling arguments:
-    * `tgn-send-arp` - send ARP to all interfaces from Ixia
+    * `tgn-disable-send-arp` - send ARP to all interfaces from Ixia
-    * `tgn-send-ns` - send NS to all interfaces from Ixia
+    * `tgn-disable-send-ns` - send NS to all interfaces from Ixia

 If these flags are enabled, ``Genie`` harness will send ARP and NS to all interfaces from Ixia.
 It will wait for `tgn-arp-wait-time` seconds after sending